 Cut off the propylene to the reaction except the flow sent to E 203 for the pressurization of the system.

-Start with the emptying of the reactor through the bottom drains HIC 1909, HIC 1910 and LRC 1801.
-‘A’ set on manual and adjusting the valves at a degree of opening in such a way as to discharge a total flow rate (read on FRC 2201) not higher than 10 T/H.
+Start with the emptying of the reactor through the bottom drains HIC 1909, HIC 1910 and LIC 1801.
+‘A’ set on manual and adjusting the valves at a degree of opening in such a way as to discharge a total flow rate (read on FIC 2201) not higher than 10 T/H.

-When LRC 1801 shows the total emptying of V 202, close the manual valve placed on the connecting line between the bottom of V 202 and the reactor.
+When LIC 1801 shows the total emptying of V 202, close the manual valve placed on the connecting line between the bottom of V 202 and the reactor.

-Put on manual FRC 2201 and close the relevant valve.
+Put on manual FIC 2201 and close the relevant valve.

 When the flow rate discharged from the reactor shows a sensible reduction (indicating the emptying of the reactor leges) open again the valve on the line connecting the bottom of V 202 with the reactor.

-Close HIC 1909, LRC 1801 and then open them one by one in order to make sure that the legs of the reactor have been drained off completely.
+Close HIC 1909, LIC 1801 and then open them one by one in order to make sure that the legs of the reactor have been drained off completely.

-Close the propylene to E 203 and reduce the pressure in the reactor upto 19-20 kg/cm2g by discharging alternatively gas from LRC 1801, HIC 1909, HIC 1910 always to ascertain that the reactor has been drained off.
+Close the propylene to E 203 and reduce the pressure in the reactor upto 19-20 kg/cm2g by discharging alternatively gas from LIC 1801, HIC 1909, HIC 1910 always to ascertain that the reactor has been drained off.

-Open completely the three valves of HIC 1909, HIC 1910 and LRC 1801.
+Open completely the three valves of HIC 1909, HIC 1910 and LIC 1801.

 Cut-off the manual valve on the V 202 gas outlet.